RadaeePDF-Jugaad/RadaeePDF-Xamarin/README.md

 **Only the plugin source code is under the license Apache 2.0, the library included in the plugin follow the license of RadaeePDF, please check it on:** http://www.radaeepdf.com/ecommerce/technical-specification

-GEAR.it and Radaee Studio distribute the plugin as-is for free.
+Jugaad s.r.l. and Radaee Studio distribute the plugin as-is for free.
-GEAR.it is the maintainer of the plug-in's project.
+Jugaad s.r.l. is the maintainer of the plug-in's project.

 If you, as user or developer need new features or fixes you shall submit them here on GitHub.